What is the Honors Program?

 - An application for IB H196A can be obtained from the IBUSSO or online at our forms page.

 - Most students conduct their honors projects over the course of their senior year, taking H196A in fall and H196B in spring.
 Other options (e.g. summer and fall) are possible, if arranged in advance.

-- All applications, regardless of semester, are due by the end of the 5th week of the semester.
+- All applications, regardless of semester, are due by the campus' add/drop deadline.